 We are aware through Scottish Government reports to the Scottish Parliament that the Government missed an extended payment deadline for the 2015 payments.
-We understand Scotland's share of the penalty applied to the UK for missed payments
+The exact amount of Scotland's share is still to be negotiated and agreed with the UK Government and therefore is too uncertain to quantify in the 2016/17 Consolidated Accounts.